informatics-isi-edu/ermresolve/README.md

 targets.
 Unfortunately, the Python `requests` library seems to require `httpd_execmem` when using HTTPS protocol to talk to ERMrest.

+If you enable authenticated requests, the named `"credential_file"` in the configuration must also be readable by the service, e.g. by adding another related policy:

+    semanage fcontext --add --type httpd_sys_content_t "/home/secrets/ermresolve(/ermresolve_cred.json)?"
+    restorecon -rv /home/secrets/ermresolve

 ### Configuration Language

-The configuration file has a top-level object with two fields:
+The configuration file has a top-level object with several fields:

 - `"server_url"`: The base server URL to use when talking to ERMrest (optional, defaults to `http://fqdn` for the local host's fully-qualified domain name).
+- `"credential_file"`: The deriva-py formatted credential file needed to make authenticated requests to the configured ERMrest `"server_url"` (optional, defaults to anonymous requests).
 - `"targets"`: An array of configuration objects, each with named
   fields:
    - `patterns`: one or more Python regular expressions with named